nakamotojp/aicodeprep-gui/README.md

 1. Run the Windows installer from the releases page.
 2. Follow the installation wizard.
-3. To use: Right-click in any folder's blank space in Windows File Explorer → `aigui`.
+3. To use: Right-click in any folder's blank space in Windows File Explorer → `aicodeprep-gui`.
 4. Restart Windows if the context menu does not appear immediately.
 5. Select/deselect files and folders, then click **Process Selected**.
 6. Your selected code will be saved to `fullcode.txt` and copied to the clipboard.